davidsoergel/s3napback/README.md

 then (in the gpg key editing interface), "trust" the key.

 If you want to run s3napback as root (e.g., from cron), you'll want to make sure that the right gpg keyring is used.
 Gpg will look for a keyring under ~/.gnupg, but on some systems /etc/crontab sets the HOME environment variable to "/"; consequently during the cron job gpg may look in /.gnupg instead of /root/.gnupg.
-Thus, you may want to change /etc/crontab to set HOME to "/root"; or actually create and populate /.gnupg; or just use the !GpgKeyring option in the s3napback config file to specify a keyring explicitly.
+Thus, you may want to change /etc/crontab to set HOME to "/root"; or actually create and populate /.gnupg; or just use the GpgKeyring option in the s3napback config file to specify a keyring explicitly.

 Defining backup sets
 --------------------